missreyyo/missreyyo/Readme.md

-## Reyhan Duygu - Student Of Computer Engineering :blush:
+## Reyhan Duygu - Blockhain Analyst Developer :blush:

 #
 ###
 # You can see my other codes.
 https://gitlab.com/missreyyo

-### -I am a fourth year computer engineering student at Muğla Sıtkı Koçman University.
-I am interested in Metaverse.
-I am a member of MvRG (Metaverse Research Group) main.
+### -I am a computer engineer and I graduated from Muğla Sıtkı Koçman University.
 I am open to learning and innovations.

-### -I am student at Mugla Sitki Kocman University Computer Engineering second year 👨‍🎓

 ### -I am interested in Metaverse 🌎